 Alphabet Bean Bags

 Have a place to toss bean bags?
 Add this collection to your list.
-Give these letters a toss as you call out the name and sounds it makes.
+Give these letters a toss as you call out the name and the sounds it makes.

 My First Dictionary